LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

               * a *tuple* of iteration space objects, and
               * one or more lambda expressions representing portions of the loop kernel body.
-          * The ``RAJA::expt::launch`` method is templated on both a host and device launch policy to create an execution space for kernels.
+          * The ``RAJA::expt::launch`` method is templated on both host and device policies to create an execution space for kernels.
-            By templating on both host and device policy, the launch method enables run-time selection of running on the host or device.
+            By templating for both host and device, the launch method enables run-time selection of running on the host or device.
             Algorithms are expressed inside the execution space as nested loops using ``RAJA::loop`` methods.